 To achieve this goal, I ended up redesigning practically all components.
 Some components like the neck and tuners look familiar, others like the tailpiece, body and endpin, have undergone a drastic makeover.
 However, like in etymology, mutations can still be traced back to their origins.

-The basic idea of the electric upright bass I am designing, is that the body is a ‘a bundle of wooden slats’ that is held together at top and bottom ends, so the middle is free to resonate.
+The body is basically a bundle of slats held together at top and bottom, so the middle is free to resonate

 Ultralight tuners: the set weighs only 300g / 0.66lbs (4x75g / 4x0.17lbs).
 Where possible, the heavy metal parts are replaced by lighter materials